q-viper/image-baker/README.md

 ![](assets/demo.gif)

 *An example of baked images.
-(Annotations will also be extracted for all layers)*
+(Each object is a layer and an annotation will also be extracted for all layers.)*

 Let's bake an image.